Arrow McLaren: Ownership and name changes

 In 2012, the team was renamed to Schmidt Hamilton Motorsports after fellow ex-driver Davey Hamilton brought the team enough sponsorship to continue racing in IndyCar full-time.
 Canadian businessman Ric Peterson purchased a stake in the team in 2013 to form Schmidt Peterson Motorsports.
 In 2019, primary sponsor Arrow Electronics became the title sponsor for the team, resulting in the Arrow Schmidt Peterson Motorsports banner for that year.

 For 2020, the team reached an agreement with McLaren Racing to become a joint entry, with the combined team being known as Arrow McLaren SP.
 Schmidt and Peterson remained as the sole co-owners until McLaren purchased a 75% stake after the 2021 season, with McLaren CEO Zak Brown installed as chairman.
 Schmidt and Peterson held the remaining 25% stake in the team through 2024.
-For the 2023 season, the team dropped the “SP” branding to become Arrow McLaren IndyCar Team.
+For the 2023 season, the team dropped the "SP" branding to become Arrow McLaren IndyCar Team.
 In January 2025, McLaren purchased all remaining stakes from Schmidt and Peterson to complete their takeover of the team.

+Facilities and Team Infrastructure

+In 2026, Arrow McLaren expanded its Indianapolis base with the opening of the McLaren Racing Center, a newly renovated $30 million facility that increased the team's footprint from approximately 33,000 sq ft to around 86,000 sq ft to support improved workflow and collaboration among mechanics, engineers, and other staff.
+The new McLaren Racing Center also features 12 dedicated car bays, indoor space for all team haulers, a pit-stop practice area, office space, and an integrated gym and recovery facility for athletes.